xdjinnx/Slebble/README.md

 The most important part of the gulp execution is the [webpack](https://webpack.github.io/) operation that concatinates the js files.

+## Testing
+[Jest](https://facebook.github.io/jest/).
+How we are testing private functions in Slebbles js can be found [here](http://philipwalton.com/articles/how-to-unit-test-private-functions-in-javascript/).

 ## License

 	Copyright (C) 2014 - 2015  Peter Lundberg